Running and debugging Node.js

 console.log() statements.
 You can do many things that will help you explore the code and understand where the bug is.
 In the Debug tool window, you can view the call stack and the variables in their current state, evaluate expressions in the editor, and step through the code.

-Debugging a running application: in this mode, your application is already running in the debug mode and WebStorm attaches to a running process.
-This approach lets you re-start a debugging session without re-starting the Node.js server.
+Attach the debugger to an already running application.
+In this case, your application is already running in the debug mode and WebStorm attaches to a running process.